Lewis-Barton/south-wales-fitness/README.md

 #### **Colours**

 After doing some initial research and coming across the article written by MyPTWebsite (links to full article and accreditation in the credits section at the bottom).
-I have decided to go with blue for the sections of colour, this is because research has show that this will increase focus and concentration which is what the gym is trying to reflect, it also gives the users a sense of trustworthiness for the website and brand.
+I have decided to go with blue for the sections of colour, this is because research has shown that this will increase focus and concentration which is what the gym is trying to reflect, it also gives the users a sense of trustworthiness for the website and brand.
 Alongside these colours I will be using a subtle black and white theme with good whitespace to minimize colour clashing when possible.

 #### **Styling**

 When considering the important aspects of the styling of the website I had to think about what the average user would be viewing it on and the situations that the site might be used.
-This lead me to decide I will be using the **mobile first** philosophy as I believe most users will be on this sort of device.
+This led me to decide I will be using the **mobile first** philosophy as I believe most users will be on this sort of device.

-I will ensure that the design is as clean and simple as possible with very clear and intuitive navigation (typical hamburger layout on mobile devices).
+I will ensure that the design is as clean and simple as possible with clear and intuitive navigation (typical hamburger layout on mobile devices).
 All pages will be fully responsive and adapt to each breakpoint appropriately adding more functionality on the larger screens.

 [Back to Index](#index)
 ## Wireframes